The Plagiarism Chronicles….

 The first step in this process is instructing our students about the ethics of writing and research in the classroom before they turn in their first assignment.
-Annie Dell’Aria, one of my colleagues at the CUNY Graduate Center, demonstrates her plagiarism policy by drawing a line on her chalkboard, plotting the grade a student might receive for their paper.
+Many institutions provide resources to help students understand the issue of plagiarism and the need to cite their sources.
+Annie Dell’Aria, one of my colleagues from the CUNY Graduate Center, demonstrates her plagiarism policy by drawing a line on her chalkboard, plotting the grade a student might receive for their paper.
 She shows her students that they can receive a grade of 70% to 100% for a paper that is somewhere between “written the night before” and “so good I’m moved to tears” by drawing marks towards the right end of the line.
 Then she moves to the far left, where they see the grade they’ll receive if they plagiarize even one sentence: a zero.

 Online Plagiarism Detection

 Our last line of defense is the infamous online plagiarism detection service.
 These services match words in a text submitted by a student to an online resource of printed articles, online references, and previously submitted student papers.
 There is a plethora of plagiarism checkers out there (Turnitin.com, a subscription that institutions pay for, and SafeAssign on Blackboard are two that I’ve used), and there are pros and cons to using them.

 These programs prevent plagiarism by scaring our students into not plagiarizing (“My professor will KNOW what I’ve taken from Wikipedia!”), and they help us react to plagiarism by showing the instructor what parts of a student’s paper were taken “word for word” from online sources.